 First of all, what is PLM?

-Project Lifecycle Management is a project management methodology divided into stages that can be split and described in different ways, but the needs of any project will remain the same.
+Project Lifecycle Management is a project management methodology grouped into stages that can be split and described in different ways, but the needs of any project will remain the same.
 A common and very detailed division uses 6 stages to explain the concepts of PLM:

 - Basic Project Design and Planning;